 The crabs are in full force at Asian markets.
 Bins of blue claws rest beneath burlap covers, while the water tanks hold the larger, sweeter Dungeness crabs.
 The blue claws that I'm used to crabbing for on the southern coast of Long Island are usually about five inches from point to point—compare that to the gargantuan Dungeness crabs that typically measure seven to eight inches in length, not even counting their fat and meaty legs.

-I'm generally inclined to steam my Dungeness crabs, while blue claws benefit from a crab boil in Zatarain's or a healthy dosage of Old Bay, Dungeness are nearly perfect on their own.
-With nothing more than a little rice vinegar on the side, a steamed Dungeness crab is my idea of healthful eating.
+I'm generally inclined to steam my Dungeness crabs, while blue claws benefit from a crab boil in Zatarain's or an ample amount of Old Bay.
+Dungeness are nearly perfect on their own; with nothing more than a little rice vinegar on the side, a steamed Dungeness crab is my idea of good eating.

 That being said, Asians are good at taking apart and preparing Dungeness so as to retain the crab's natural goodness.
 Across Vietnamese, Thai, and Chinese recipes, ginger, green onion, fish sauce, and oyster sauce are typical flavorings for a crab stir-fry.
 Such seasonings are added with a restrained hand.
 The combination of fish sauce and oyster sauce is a fine balance of sweet and savory: both sauces derive from oceanic creatures, and there's a hint of oyster and a hint of umami-like, anchovy intensity in the dish.